The Classics Program

 310 – Women in Antiquity (3)

-Prerequisite: CLAS 103, 105 or 110.
+Prerequisite: sophomore standing or above, or permission of instructor.
 The nature, roles, and lives of women in ancient Greece and Rome.

 351, 352 – Special Studies in Classical Civilization (3, 3)

 Prerequisite will vary, depending on topic.
 Reading and study in a specialized area of ancient culture.

 380 – Archaeology of the Greek and Roman World (3)

 Prerequisite: ARTH 114 or CLAS 103 or 105.
 Study of the archaeological excavation of the Greek and Roman world, with emphasis on the history, techniques, and ethics of classical archaeology.